top of page

 Psychedelic experiences can bring forward deep emotions, memories, or insights that feel difficult to integrate alone.

 In therapy, we slow everything down.
 We focus on safety, meaning making, and nervous system regulation so you can process what surfaced without judgment or overwhelm.
+There is no pressure to arrive at a particular insight, breakthrough, or transformation.

 This work is trauma-informed and rooted in EMDR, mindfulness, and somatic awareness to help insights become sustainable change.
+The pace and direction of the work are guided by your nervous system and your needs, not by a predetermined framework or expectation.

 What I Can (and Can’t) Legally Do